Global group laws and equivariant bordism rings

 An example is given by the Borel theory $bH\F_p$ for ordinary cohomology with $\F_p$ coefficients (cf. \cite[Example 4.5.19]{Sch18}), since the restriction map on group cohomology $H^*(B\T,\F_p)\to H^*(BC_p,\F_p)$ is not surjective.

 Therefore, the proposition should be read as `the restriction of $\upi_*(E)$ to tori is a global group law', while the generalized exact sequences \eqref{eq:complexexact} refer to the actual values of $\pi_*^A(E)$ and $\pi_*^{\ker(V)}(E)$, not the left Kan extension of its restriction to tori.
-To make this destinction clear, we write $\upi_*^{\toral}E$ for the left Kan extension.
+To make this distinction clear, we write $\upi_*^{\toral}E$ for the left Kan extension.

 In light of this, one might wonder why we have not defined a global group law to be a contravariant functor from all abelian compact Lie groups to commutative rings for which the analogs of \eqref{eq:complexexact} are exact.
 The reason to restrict to tori instead is of technical nature.
 With this more general definition one runs into problems when defining the adjunctions of \Cref{sec:complexadjunction}, for example it is unclear how to compute the completion $X(C_2)^{\wedge}$ at the augmentation ideal when the restriction map $X(\T)\to X(C_2)$ is not surjective.